Edgewater Towers: Heritage recognition

-Edgewater Towers Heritage Recognition Plaque wording:
+Edgewater Towers was honoured with a City of Port Phillip Heritage Recognition Plaque, unveiled on 23 September 2017 by councillor David Brand with a short ceremony.
+It reads:

 Designed by architect Mordechai Benshemesh and built in 1961, Edgewater Towers was Melbourne's first privately developed high rise apartment block.
 Its multi-storey slab construction and international style promised Melburnian's sophisticated living with a beautiful view.

 Noted residents include Josef Ganz, the Jewish automotive engineer who was the originator of the Volkswagen.
 After fleeing Germany during World War II, he emigrated to Australia and worked for General Motors Holden.

-Sir Hubert 'Oppy' Opperman, renowned cyclist and politician also lived here for almost 30 years.
+Hubert 'Oppy' Opperman, renowned cyclist and politician also lived here for almost 30 years.